 Do I have control over who can see my HEAR?

-Your HEAR is a digitally signed document which you can share with employers, employment agencies or other universities by logging into Gradintel.
+Your HEAR is a digitally signed document which you can share with employers, employment agencies or other universities by logging into Gradintelligence.
 Only you will be able to see your HEAR initially.
-When logged into Gradintel you will be able to share your HEAR with whoever you choose by sending them an electronic token which enables them to view your HEAR.
+When logged into Gradintelligence you will be able to share your HEAR to whoever you choose by sending them an electronic token which enables them to view your HEAR.

 Are other universities giving HEARs to their students?